Jmacr0/in-the-green/readme.md

 A stock market tracking application that features quick calculations shares purchase price and shares potential sell price so the user can asses potential profit / deficit.

+***UPDATE:*** AlphaVantage API not showing Australian Stock so search results will show US securities instead - looking for an alternative.

 ## User Story

 ```